Extrality/airfrans_lib/docs/source/notes/dataset.rst

 .. note::

-	The dataset loaded when using :obj:`airfrans.dataset.Load` contains point clouds defined as the nodes of the simulation mesh.
+	The dataset loaded when using :obj:`airfrans.dataset.load` contains point clouds defined as the nodes of the simulation mesh.
 Do not hesitate to build a custom dataset if you want to use volume/surface sampling of simulations instead of the nodes of the mesh via the :class:`airfrans.Simulation`.
 The only constraint is that the test scores of models for the four target fields have to be computed at the position of the nodes of the simulation meshes.